 - Encourage your child to go on sleepovers.
 Your child doesn’t need to miss out.
 With the use of disposable underwear, medication, and the help of other parents, let your child know they can go on sleepovers or away to camp.

 - Ask if it’s OK to share.
 Many kids don’t mind it if other adults know about their bedwetting -- especially if that adult can help, such as a parent at a sleepover, or a counselor at camp.
 But do check with your child first.

-- Talk to your child about taking part.
+- Talk to your child about taking part in cleaning up.
 Sharing the responsibility of changing and washing the wet sheets helps a child actively tackle the problem of bedwetting.
 Help them with the activity, and praise them for taking part.

 Bedwetting: The Don’ts of Talking to Your Child

 - Don’t be shy.
 Nocturnal enuresis is a very common problem, and your child needs your help to tackle it.
 So make the time to talk about it.

 - Don’t blame your child.
 Bedwetting has nothing to do with a child being lazy or stubborn -- after all, no one really wants to sleep in a wet bed.

 - Don’t shame your child.
 Belittling your child when he has an accident, telling him he's not trying hard enough, may not only damage his self-esteem, it can make his effort to stay dry even harder.